ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#VerifiableClaims #ImmunityCredentials.md

   * Thread (long) starts at: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0052.html
   * Thread (long) starts at: https://lists.w3.org/Archives/Public/public-credentials/2020Apr/0119.html

 We meet online weekly via voice and IRC on Tuesdays at 12noon ET, 9am PT, and 5pm CET.
 At several recent meetings we have had discussion on COVID-19 related privacy topics, and it looks like some standards around #ImmunityCredentials and #LocationPrivacy in particular will become official work items.
-Our meetings are open to the public, and are annonced on our public mailing list.
+Our meetings are open to the public, and are announced on our public mailing list.

 ## Immunity Credential Technology